Ideefixze/TutorialUnityMultiplayer/tutorial.md

 And make sure that our particular ICommands also inheirit from SerializableClass.
 Then in our Command deserializer add something like this:
 ```
-struct CommandType
+public static ICommand StringToCommand(string msg)
 {
-    public string serializedClassName;
+    SerializableClass ctype = JsonUtility.FromJson<SerializableClass>(msg);
+    Type t = Type.GetType(ctype.GetClassName());
+    ICommand gc = (ICommand)JsonUtility.FromJson(msg, t);
+    return gc;
 }

-public static ICommand JsonStringToCommand(string json)
-{
-    CommandType ctype = JsonUtility.FromJson<CommandType>(msg);
-    Type t = Type.GetType(ctype.serializedClassName);
-    ICommand c = (IGameCommand)JsonUtility.FromJson(json, t);
-    return c;
-}
 ```
-This is based on a trick that we can deserialize object A into object B if object A has all the fields that B have, at least when we talk about serializable fields.
+This is based on a trick that we can deserialize serialized object A into object B if object A has all the fields that B have, at least when we talk about serializable fields.
-Rule is: Serializer/Deserializer doesn't care about object, only cares about fields of that object.
+Rule is: *Serializer/Deserializer doesn't care about object, only cares about fields of that object.*